AFP South-Eastern Ontario 2017-2018 Board Members Bios

 Jessica Duggan, CFRE

-Jessica’s fundraising career began quite by accident 15 years ago when a post graduate PR internship turned into a full time job at Princess Margaret Hospital Foundation.
+Jessica’s fundraising career began quite by accident 16 years ago when a post graduate PR internship turned into a full time job at Princess Margaret Hospital Foundation.
 After four years of increasing responsibility in the events department and hundreds of signature and third-party events under her belt, she left to broaden her fundraising knowledge.
 Heading back to her roots in the Niagara region, Jessica briefly worked with the St. Catharines General Hospital Foundation before joining the $100 million capital campaign team at Hamilton Health Sciences Foundation.
 Starting as a Campaign Coordinator and moving into roles as Development Officer and Senior Development Officer, Jessica spent six years at HHSF working in a number of portfolios including major gifts, stewardship and leadership giving.
-A move to Kingston after an extended maternity leave found Jessica shifting gears from healthcare to education as a Relationship Manager for Class and Annual Giving at Smith School of Business.
-Now at Smith for over four years, Jessica is the Director of Development & Alumni Relations, overseeing the class, annual giving and alumni relations portfolios and managing her own major gift portfolio.
-Jessica was the co-chair of the 2015 AFP SEO Conference and is now in her second year as Treasurer for the Chapter.
+A move to Kingston after an extended maternity leave found Jessica shifting gears from healthcare to education in the Class and Annual Giving portfolio at Smith School of Business.
+She spent over four years in the Development office at Smith lastly as Director of Development and Alumni Relations, overseeing the class, annual giving and alumni relations portfolios and managing her own major gift portfolio.
+Now at Smith for over five years, Jessica is the Director of Strategic Planning & New Initiatives.
+In her four years on the AFP SEO Board, Jessica has chaired the Conference, been Chapter Treasurer and is now Secretary.
 In addition, Jessica is the founder of 100 Kids Who Care Kingston; created as a way to actively engage kids in helping their community through their treasure, talent and time.

 Rob started his career at Lakehead University in 1990 as a Development Officer on Lakehead's $19.2 million Share Our Northern Vision Campaign.
 In 1994 Rob accepted the role of Manager of Alumni Relations and Annual Giving at Lakehead where he would spend the next 14+ years.
 In 2009 Rob joined the Canadian Red Cross - Ontario Zone as a Senior Manager of Philanthropy for Northern Ontario and between 2013-2014 also held the role of Senior Manager, Corporate Partnerships.
 After six successful years at the CRC, Rob returned to educational advancement in the role of Director of Alumni and Development at St. Lawrence College in 2015.
 Born and raised in Thunder Bay, Ontario, Rob graduated from Lakehead University in 1988 with an HBComm.
 (Marketing).
 Rob has volunteered as a member of the CCAE-O board and as a long-time hockey coach in Thunder Bay.
 Rob is an avid Toronto Maple Leafs fan and motorcyclist.